 Hi Guys and thanks for dropping by!

 Today we’re going to look at some really great violin straight bow exercises, especially designed for those of you who are just starting out with using your whole bow but also really helpful for those struggling to keep their bow parallel to the bridge or who can’t create a strong, even sound throughout the bow.
-For those of you working towards exams, I’ve also included a video on Exercise PC from the AMEB preliminary grade syllabus.
+For those of you working towards exams, I’ve also included a video on Exercise PF from the AMEB preliminary grade syllabus.

 Why Must My Bow Be Straight?